KJ5CYM/Virus.Win32.RoboHobo/README.md

 # Virus.Win32.r0b0h0b0

 Now here is a reverse engineering challenge for you!
 This virus was cobbled together from publicly available code on github.
 I actually did very little engineering to create this.
 The graphical effect was more work than the virus itself.
-Cool thing about it is that it is a virus in the truest sense of the word.
-It's not a trojan or one of those dumb jokes that people call "viruses" these days.
+A virus in the truest sense of the word, it's not a trojan or one of those dumb jokes that people call "viruses" these days.
 It is non destructive unless you allow it to infect a critical system executable.
 The infection payload consists of a silly message and the virus itself.
 See if you can learn something from it!

 ```
 ; ==========================================================================================;